Did you know that apples produce their own wax?

 The wax that naturally forms on apples protects the fruit when it’s on the tree and just after harvest.
 Some of the benefits of natural apple wax include:

 - Moisture retention: Think of biting into an apple.
 You want it to be crisp and juicy.
-The skin of the apple helps to trap the moisture in the cells of its flesh, and the wax on the skin offers an additional layer of protection.
+The apple’s skin helps trap the moisture in the cells of its flesh, and the wax on the skin offers an additional layer of protection.
 Without the wax, the apple will quickly dry out, becoming shriveled and unpalatable.

-- Mold growth inhibition: The natural wax coating also keeps mold from growing on the surface of the apple.
+- Mold growth inhibition: The natural wax coating also keeps mold from growing on the apple’s surface.
+Mold can be dangerous when consumed, and it can also kill the fruit.
+The natural apple wax keeps the fruit safe until it’s ready for harvest.

-- Ripening delay: When apples are surrounded by a wax coating, the ripening and decay process slows down.
+- Ripening delay: When a wax coating surrounds apples, the ripening and decay process slows.
 The apple is exposed to less outside air, so it doesn’t start to break down as soon.
 Protected by the wax, the apple can thrive on the tree and can continue to ripen after picking.
+This wax also allows apples to make it to the grocery store once picked, ensuring they’re of the highest quality for consumers.

 - Bacterial protection: Just as the wax keeps mold from growing, it also protects the fruit from invasions by bacteria and other microorganisms.
-The microbes can’t penetrate the surface of the apple thanks to the wax.
+The microbes can’t penetrate the apple’s surface thanks to the wax.
+Without a waxy barrier, microorganisms could enter the fruit, which could damage the apple or make you sick when you bring it home to eat.
+The natural wax prevents this from happening, ensuring that apples live longer and are healthy for human consumption.

 Why Companies Add Wax to Apples